HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-Pages-Post-Template-01.md

 This is a Markdown template file for GitHub Pages.

+A suggested way to use this file:
+1. Search for the function you want.
+2. Copy and Paste the code you want to your Markdown file
+3. Fine-tuning the code to the style you like.

+Enjoy! ^_^

 # 1. Section heading (1st-level heading)

 Markdown supports two styles of headers, setext and atx.